SaptakGit/interview_prep/NODE/express questions.md

 # 1.What is Express.js?
     Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js.
     According to the MDN Documents "Express is a popular unopinionated web framework, written in JavaScript and hosted within the Node.js runtime environment."
 # 2.How do you create a simple server using Express.js?
+    // Import Express
+    const express = requie('express');
+    const app = express();

+    // Define a route
+    app.get("/", (req, res)=>{
+      res.send("Welcome to Express Js");
+    })

+    // Start the server
+    app.listion(3000, ()=>{
+      console.log("Server is running on Port 3000");
+    })

 # 3.What is middleware in Express.js?
 # 4.How does Express.js differ from other web frameworks?
 # 5.What is routing in Express.js, and how is it implemented?